lpthao0102/Power-BI-Practice-Project---Restaurant-Ratings/README.md

 **RECOMMENDATION**
 -----------------------------------------------------------------------------------------------
 Understanding customer behavior, preferences, and market dynamics within the restaurant industry in Mexico is crucial.
-The insights garnered from these reports provide valuable information that can guide strategic decisions, marketing methods, and potential investment opportunities by maximizing the utilization of available opportunities:
+The insights garnered from this report provide valuable information that can guide strategic decisions, marketing methods, and potential investment opportunities by maximizing the utilization of available opportunities:
 - Location Preference and Target Demographic: San Luis Potosi stood out as the prime location for restaurants due to its high customer traffic, especially among unmarried people, those around 20 to 30 years old, and students.
 Therefore, prioritizing this demographic and ensuring easy accessibility by public transport is crucial for success.
 - Cuisine Preference and Pricing Strategy: There was a clear demand for Mexican cuisine, with customers mostly having a medium budget.
 Therefore, it is recommended to offer medium-priced Mexican dishes to satisfy this preference and demographic, ensuring the prices are reasonable while still making a profit.
 - Investment Recommendations: Tortas Locas Hipocampos, with its medium pricing and location in San Luis Potosi, presented itself as a top investment option.
 Despite not offering alcohol service or allowing smoking, it remained the highest-rated restaurant, indicating that these features may not have been necessary for success in this market.